DmitryGaravsky/DXBenchmarks.Grids/README.md

 The results will be available in `*.results` files.

-Hint: use the predefined `RunTypical.cmd` script.
+Hint: use the predefined `RunTypical.cmd` script (it requires administrative permissions due to using NGEN).

 ### Testing Data: